-The BSCC is charged with developing and maintaining data and information on Realignment programs and practices so that local entities can access information about promising practices and innovative approaches.
-In addition, the data clearinghouse will allow researchers to assess the success of the programs as they develop over time.
+The BSCC is charged with developing and maintaining information on Realignment programs and practices so that local entities can access information about promising practices and innovative approaches.

 The BSCC also inspects for compliance of standards and directs funding for construction of local adult and juvenile detention facilities and ensures that the local jail projects meet recent Legislative mandates to provide program space to rehabilitate offenders.

 The BSCC’s work involves extensive collaboration with stakeholders, including local probation departments, sheriffs, county administrative offices, justice system partners, community-based organizations, and others.
 The BSCC sets standards and provides training for local adult and juvenile corrections and probation officers.
-It is also the administering agency for a host of federal and state public safety grants, including evidence-based practices to fight gangs, and it works to address the overrepresentation of youth of color in the juvenile justice system.
+It is also the administering agency for a host of federal and state public safety grants, and it works to address the overrepresentation of youth of color in the juvenile justice system.

 Policy for the agency is set by the 13-member Board of State and Community Corrections, whose members are prescribed by statute, appointed by the Governor and the Legislature, and subject to approval by the state Senate.
 The Board Chair reports directly to the Governor.